Get insider access

 BenQ X3000i

 The Hisense C1 and the BenQ X3000i are both great lifestyle projectors, though the BenQ is better suited to gaming thanks to its low input lag gaming mode.
-The projectors go head-to-head regarding native contrast, though the BenQ gets brighter, making it a better fit for moderately lit rooms.
-Its optical zoom also gives you a bit more flexibility with placement.
+The BenQ also gets brighter, making it a better fit for moderately lit rooms, while the Hisense's edge in its contrast makes it better suited for dark rooms.
+The BenQ's optical zoom also gives you more flexibility with placement.
 Conversely, the Hisense is better for HDR content, with a wide color gamut and Dolby Vision support.

 Epson Home Cinema 3800

-The Epson Home Cinema 3800 and Hisense C1 are both excellent entry-level projectors, though the Epson has a more traditional design, while the Hisense is aimed at those who want an all-in-one projector; that is, it's more compact and has a smart OS for built-in streaming.
+The Epson Home Cinema 3800 is better than the Hisense C1.
+The Epson has a more traditional design, while the Hisense is aimed at those who want an all-in-one projector; that is, it's more compact and has a smart OS for built-in streaming.
 The Epson gets much brighter, making it better suited to rooms with ambient lighting, and its optical zoom gives you more flexibility with placement.
 However, in a dedicated room where you can control its placement, the Hisense has much to offer, including a sharp, vibrant image and Dolby Vision support.

 Samsung The Freestyle 2nd Gen